Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 Geographical Coordinates: 40 00 N, 127 00 E

-World Region: Asia
+World Region or Continent: Asia

 General Terrain: mostly hills and mountains separated by deep, narrow valleys; coastal plains wide in west, discontinuous in east

-Geographical Low Point: Sea of Japan 0 m
+Geographical Low Point: East Sea 0 m

 Geographical High Point: Paektu-san 2,744 m